rosenpass/rosenpass/papers/whitepaper.md

 The biscuit is encrypted with the `XAEAD` primitive and a randomly chosen nonce.
 The values `sidi` and `sidr` are transmitted publicly as part of InitConf, so they do not need to be present in the biscuit, but they are added to the biscuit's additional data to make sure the correct values are transmitted as part of InitConf.

-The `biscuit_key` used to encrypt biscuits should be rotated every two minutes.
+The `biscuit_key` used to encrypt biscuits should be rotated frequently.
 Implementations should keep two biscuit keys in memory at any given time to avoid having to drop packages when `biscuit_key` is rotated.
+The Rosenpass reference implementation retires biscuits after five minutes and erases them after ten.

 ### Live Session State {#live-session-state}